 Lastly, building upon the previous point, students have different learning speeds and the best way to find out each student's pace is through regular assessments.
 However, this can be a huge challenge for teachers as this would further increase their workloads.
 Additionally, students may feel very stressed if they were to constantly have tests every week and fail to perform.

-In combatting all these issues, many teachers have enlisted the use of technology to aid them in bridging the teacher-and-student gap.
+There are several awesome student engagement strategies you can implement in your classroom to instill a love of learning and foster a healthy school culture.
+In combatting all these issues, many teachers have enlisted the use of technology, for example the engagement tools for the classroom, to aid them in bridging the teacher-and-student gap.
 Through the use of online applications, teachers are able to innovate through a simple and easy-to-use platform, creating from interactive videos to virtual worlds for students to explore, create and collaborate.
 Yet, there exists countless different applications on the internet, what's the right platform for you?

 A venn diagram to help you match the tool to purpose!